-New HPTN 052 study results reveal additional benefits of early HIV treatmentJuly 26th, 2012 in HIV & AIDS /
+New HPTN 052 study results reveal additional benefits of early HIV treatmentJuly 26, 2012 in Medicine & Health / HIV & AIDS

 Study results released today by the HIV Prevention Trials Network (HPTN) show additional benefits of early antiretroviral therapy (ART) in HIV clinical outcomes.
 Expanded analysis of HPTN 052 study data, presented today at the XIX International AIDS Conference in Washington, D.C., demonstrated that early versus delayed ART showed a trend toward delaying the time to both AIDS and non-AIDS primary events and significantly delayed the time to AIDS events, death and tuberculosis.
 The overall incidence of clinical events was significantly lower in participants treated in the early therapy arm.
 The new findings show that immediate ART significantly decreased the incidence of clinical events likely due to reversal of immune suppression.

 Commenting on the findings, Myron Cohen, MD, Co-Principal Investigator of HPTN, and the HPTN 052 Protocol Chair said, "These new findings provide further confirmation of the health benefits of early antiretroviral therapy.
 The combined prevention and treatment benefits of antiretroviral therapy make broader testing and treatment urgent and imperative."

 HPTN 052 is a landmark study which has received worldwide attention for demonstrating that early ART reduces HIV transmission by 96%, in serodiscordant couples and has been used to revise World Health Organization (WHO) and U.S. treatment guidelines.